knowhw/python3-device/README.md

 <br/>

 # Device Python Library
-device library is a Open Source Python Library that lists USB devices mounted to your computer.
+device library is a Open Source Python Library that lists USB devices plugged to your computer.
 <br/>
 <br/>